Liver Cancer (cont.)

 A similar technique, using microscopic radioactive particles instead of chemotherapy injected into the blood vessels, is called radioembolization or selective internal radiation therapy (SIRT).
 This uses radioactive yttrium attached to glass microspheres and may be as effective as chemoembolization for small and multiple tumors.

 Radiation therapy uses high-dose energy like X-rays aimed at a small part of the body and can frequently destroy cancer cells.
-The liver, though, may be more sensitive to the radiation than the tumor is, so standard radiation is seldom used.
+The normal cells of the liver, though, may be more sensitive to the radiation than the tumor is, so standard radiation is seldom used.
 However, there are new specially focused techniques called conformal or stereotactic radiation that may be useful in certain cases.

 Chemotherapy refers to drugs that are usually given by pill or by vein.
 They are designed to work throughout the entire body, not just the liver, so tumors outside the liver will be treated as well.
 However, chemotherapy does not always work well for primary liver cancers.
 Since the liver functions by removing poisons from the body, it can treat chemotherapy drugs as just another toxic chemical it needs to resist.
 Many standard drugs have been tested, and there are certain combinations that can be helpful to shrink the cancer.
 Recently, agents that directly attack the microscopic blood vessels in the tumor, called antiangiogenic drugs, have proven to be very helpful.
 Sorafenib, the first drug to be approved specifically for hepatoma, was introduced in 2007.
 Sorafenib is a pill that slows the growth of the cancer and helps keep many patients alive longer.